Alchimy

 Who Should Book This

 Alchimy works well as a date dinner or a celebratory meal for two or a small group.
 The room supports occasion dining, the chandelier, the glazed ceiling, the old-town address all contribute to an atmosphere that feels deliberate rather than accidental.
-For a business meal in Albi, this is the credible choice: the setting reads well without being intimidating, and the price range does not create awkwardness over splitting the bill.
+For a business meal in Albi, this is the credible choice: the setting reads well without being intimidating, the price range does not create awkwardness over splitting the bill.

 Solo diners can eat comfortably here given the brasserie format, though the room's character is better appreciated with company.
 For groups larger than four, confirm availability in advance, central Albi restaurants at this quality level have limited capacity and do not absorb large parties easily.